Once upon a time…

 Maria J. Lima was born in Porto, Portugal.
 After studying Literature, she decided to pursue a life long passion in the Performing Arts and in 2004 she auditioned for the Balleteatro Escola Profissional.
 After successfully passing her audition she began studying Contemporary Theatre, where another passion started to develop.

-She began to take lessons in dancing and realised it was something she had to follow, so after graduating from Drama School in 2007, she became a dancer and teacher.
+She began to take lessons in dancing and realised it was something she had to follow, so after graduating from Drama School in 2007, she became a dancer and a teacher.
 Her dancing allowed Maria to perform all over the country and own her own dance studio in the heart of Porto.
-During this time Maria also began to write for an online magazine as its cinema correspondence.

 In 2012, Maria decided to make a huge change in her life in search of something new, so she made the decision to move to London where she currently lives.